 Alex Webb and Rebecca Norris Webb on Street Photography and the Poetic Image

-Teju Cole (introduction) was born in the United States to Nigerian parents and raised in Nigeria.
-He is the author of two works of fiction: Every Day is for the Thief, a novella, and the novel Open City, which won the PEN/Hemingway Award and the Internationaler Literaturpreis.
-Cole, a contributor to the New York Times, the New Yorker, and other publications, is also an art historian and a photographer.
+Teju Cole is a photographer, essayist, and author born in the United States to Nigerian parents and raised in Nigeria.
+He is the author of two works of fiction: Every Day is for the Thief, a novella, and the novel Open City, which won the PEN/Hemingway Award; the New York City Book Award for Fiction; the Rosenthal Award, from the American Academy of Arts and Letters; and the Internationaler Literaturpreis, from the Haus der Kulturen der Welt, Berlin.
+He is a contributor to the New York Times, the New Yorker, and other publications.